mr3m/kanedama/frontend/README.md

 ### Design

-In order not to influcence your design choices, we will not provide you with a wireframe to follow or a screenshot of our current dashboard.
-But with the following insights:
+In order not to influence your design choices, we will not provide you with a wireframe to follow or a screenshot of our current dashboard.
+As mentioned above, your interface should however display the information shown below:

 |                        User page                        |                      Account page                       |
 | :-----------------------------------------------------: | :-----------------------------------------------------: |
 | ![Design Draft1](../.github/assets/frontend/draft1.png) | ![Design Draft2](../.github/assets/frontend/draft2.png) |

-These insights are only here to show the information required and provide a baseline to your design choices and implementations.
+The 2 screenshots above are only here to show the information required and provide a baseline to your design choices and implementations.

-The 2 screenshots do **not** represent our current dashboard nor the layout we necessarily expect: we provide no constraints regarding the UI and design in general, feel free to implement your own.
+They do **not** by any mean represent our current dashboard nor the layout we necessarily expect: we provide no constraints regarding the UI and design in general, feel free to implement your own.

 ### Scope

-The view should only be for **one** user.
+The view should only be for **one** single user.

 You will need to leverage an open API for business data to fill in the details and functionality as described below.